US STOCKS-Wall Street futures slide on rate hike jitters; Meta rises | Headlines

 - United States

-Wall Street futures fell on Thursday as investors digested minutes of the Federal Reserve's June meeting, while Meta bucked the slide in rate-sensitive technology and growth companies as it launched a Twitter-like app, Threads.
+Wall Street futures fell on Thursday as investors digested minutes of the Federal Reserve's June meeting, while Meta bucked the slide in rate-sensitive tech and growth stocks as it took aim at Twitter with the launch of its Threads app.

 U.S. stock indexes slipped in the previous session after the Fed minutes showed a vast majority of the policymakers expected further policy tightening, even as they agreed to hold rates steady in June.
-Most tech and growth megacaps fell in early premarket trading, with Alphabet and Tesla down 0.6% and 0.9%, respectively.
+Most tech and growth megacaps, whose valuations come under pressure when borrowing costs rise, fell in early premarket trading, with Alphabet and Tesla down 0.7% each.

-"(It) could provide support to Meta's share price if Threads turns out to be a success, as its huge number of initial sign ups suggests."
-After a dismal 2022, big growth and technology stocks such as Meta have seen outsized gains this year, with the Nasdaq Composite clocking its biggest first-half rise in 40 years.
+"(It) could provide support to Meta's share price if Threads turns out to be a success, as its huge number of initial sign ups suggest."
+After a dismal 2022, big growth and technology stocks have seen outsized gains in 2023, with the Nasdaq Composite clocking its best first-half in 40 years.
+Investors await U.S. jobless claims, job openings and labor turnover survey, private payrolls data, and the Institute for Supply Management's non-manufacturing purchasing managers' index reading, all due later in the day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)